MedicalEnvironment/wdl-dnanexus/README.md

 ### **1. Setup with Specific Examples**

 **Input Files**:
-Let’s assume your input directory contains two FASTQ files for analysis:
+Let’s assume your input directory contains FASTQ files for analysis:
-- `sample1.fastq`
-- `sample2.fastq`
+- `input_data`

 **Output Directory**:
 The results will be stored in the DNAnexus folder `/FastQC_Results`.